quay/quay-operator/README.md

 ### Deploy the Operator

 Quay recommends that it by deployed in a namespace called `quay-enterprise`, however support is available for deploying the operator to a namespace of your choosing.
+When choosing a namespace other than `quay-enterprise`, the _namespace_ field in the [deploy/cluster_role_binding.yaml](deploy/cluster_role_binding.yaml) must be updated with the new namespace otherwise permission issues will occur.

 The steps described below assume the namespace that will be utilized is called `quay-enterprise`.

 ```
 $ oc new-project quay-enterprise